therealaxax/fyp/readme.md

 7. In the sqlagentwithtools_module.py file, change the string of the openai_api_key variable to the OpenAI API key.
 Do this inside the 3 functions, fewshots(), propernounsearchtool(), and createsqlagentwithtools(custom_tool_list).

+8. In the createsqlagentwithtools(custom_tool_list) function in the sqlagentwithtools_module.py file, modify "postsuperzax" in the database connection string in
+   `db = SQLDatabase.from_uri("postgresql://postgres:postsuperzax@localhost:5432/osm2pgsqldb")`
+   to the password used to set up the local databases.

-8. Change the working directory to the flaskr folder.
+9. Change the working directory to the flaskr folder.

-9. Run the project with the following command:
+10. Run the project with the following command:
     `flask --app flaskapp.py run --debug`

-10. Go to http://127.0.0.1:5000/langchainmodel/input to view the landing site of the project.
+11. Go to http://127.0.0.1:5000/langchainmodel/input to view the landing site of the project.

 ## Configuring Few-Shot Examples and Proper Nouns